 These also spike during holidays and well-publicized breaches and are part of 91% of breaches to small and medium-sized businesses.

 Make sure that your employees receive security awareness training, including phishing simulations.
 Without this sort of training, we’re able to compromise about a third of a company’s computers.
 In less than a year, that number drops below 2%.

 During this pandemic (at least through the end of June 2020), we are offering free “Working from home” training as well as one free phishing simulation per company.
-Please go to our Training sign-up page to get started.

 We get many calls from companies that tried to save a few bucks by saving backups on the same network as their protected systems.
 Many Veeam, VM snapshots, scheduled file copy, and Microsoft backups are set up this way.
 Unfortunately, the backups usually get encrypted when ransomware hits their main systems.
 We recommend backup devices that have no access from the local network and automatically copy the backups to isolated data centres in Calgary and Toronto.
 For more information on effective business continuity backup options, please see our backup, disaster recovery, and business continuity page.